 H. C. Harris was a former slave who was born in Kentucky and owned by Alexander Moore, a bookbinder in Lexington.
 Harris was stolen by Tatin Sites Harper and became one of the best jockeys in the state.
 Harris later rode for J. T. Moore, Williams and Owens, and T. F. Tracey.
 He was also a stable foreman for Tracey.
 In 1875, Harris went to New York to work for Frank Bennece until he was able to develop his own stable.
 Harris retired from the horse industry and moved to Washington, D. C. in 1881.
 By 1898, he was an attaché caring for the horses at the White House.
 For more see Leading the Race by J. M. Moore; and "Mrs. Harris surprised," Colored American, 06/25/1898, p.5

-Subjects: Freedom, Jockeys, Horsemen, Trainers, & The Derby, Appointments by U.S. Presidents/Services for U.S. Presidents
+Subjects: Freedom, Jockeys, Horsemen, Horse Breeders, Trainers, & The Derby, Appointments by U.S. Presidents/Services for U.S. Presidents

 Geographic Region: Lexington, Fayette County, Kentucky / New York / Washington, D. C.

 Death Year : 1961